Six of Pentacles

 Also be wary if you are borrowing something on a good turn or promise of return in the future – the promise may not hold, and when the other party has what they want, they may simply disappear!

-Yes through mutual support.
+Yes, through mutual support.

-No through unfairness or a bad deal.
+No, through unfairness or a bad deal.

 Reading the Card

 The upright card represents the balance of giving and taking.
 Depending on your situation, you may be the one called to help, or the one who will be helped.
 There is also a sense of reciprocity as implied by the balance scales.
-You may have to give something to get something.
+You have to give something to get something.

-Although pentacles refer to wealth and material assets, it can also refer to the things that give you security and this can be a factor in your relationships.
-The card may be talking about reciprocity and balance within your relationship as a solution to a current problem.
-Again, you have to give something to get something.
+Although Pentacles traditionally govern wealth and material assets, they represent anything providing security, making this a crucial factor in relationships.
+The card demands reciprocity and balance within a partnership to solve a current problem.
+Again, you must give to receive.

 There is also a wider level of generosity to consider; charity and giving to those in more need than yourself.

-The reversal
+The Reversal

 You may be guilty of keeping your wealth to yourself, or using it frivolously to make yourself look good rather than feeling good.
 If you only feel good when other people think you look good, there’s a problem.